 Beeswax is a mystery to most people.
 Most have heard of honey and they know that honey bees are important pollinators, but do you know what can be done with beeswax?
 The fact is that wax is as important a product of the bees work as honey is.
 So what is it?

 Beeswax is a waxy secretion from glands in a young bee’s abdomen.
-The bees collect and process this into a very useful building material with which they make both brood comb and honey comb.
+The bees collect and process this into a very useful building material with which they make both brood comb and honeycomb.
 The comb is white when first made and darkens with age and use.
 When the comb gets very dark and dingy looking the bees are not too keen to use it and beekeepers switch it for a frame with foundation, which is a sheet of wax stamped with the hexagonal pattern that bees use when building comb.
-An alert beekeepers will switch it out before it gets to the sate where the bees will not use it.
-Once removed from the hive the beekeeper can melt it down for use in all sorts of products from cosmetics to candles to even furniture polish or even shoe polish, furniture polish, modeling mold, cutler’s resin, Easter egg decorating.
+An alert beekeeper will switch it out before it gets to the state where the bees will not use it.
+Once removed from the hive the beekeeper can melt it down for use in all sorts of products from cosmetics to candles to even furniture polish or even shoe polish, furniture polish, modelling mold, cutler’s resin, Easter egg decorating.